 There is a seasonal and perennial type of allergic rhinitis.
 Seasonal allergic rhinitis occurs during spring and fall season mainly due to outdoor allergens such as pollen whereas perennial allergic rhinitis occurs anytime of the year as a result of indoor allergens such as dust and pet hair.

 You are more likely to suffer from allergic rhinitis if your family has a history of suffering from the same.
-Asthma also increases the risk of allergic rhinitis.
+Asthmai XA condition in the airways swells and narrows and produces extra mucus, which causes shortness of breath, coughing, and wheezing. also increases the risk of allergic rhinitis.

 So, it’s best to combat it or at least soothe the effects of the symptoms on your body.
 Let’s check how yoga helps do so, shall we?